adriaanm/adriaanm.github.com/index.markdown

 -------------
 PS: Sorry about the spartan layout.
-Maybe some day I'll have some time to steal someone's CSS and customize my Jekyll deployment.
+Maybe some day I'll have some time to dress up my dr. Jekyll with some [octopress](http://github.com/imathis/octopress).